blackberry-garance/flowershow-app/blog/how-to-create-content-catalogs.md

 ---
 title: How to Create Blogs and Listing Pages with Flowershow
-description: Flowershow's new listing features make it super easy to create blog index pages and other kind of listing pages for tutorials, recipes, and more.
+description: Flowershow's new List component make it super easy to create blog index pages and other kind of listing pages for tutorials, recipes, and more.
 date: 2025-03-25
 modified: 2025-06-03
 authors: